Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_27_Precision_Medicine_in_Breast_Cancer/Group_27_Breast_Cancer.md

-﻿

 # BENG 183 Final Paper -  Group 27

 Contributors : Jisoo Kim, Sang Lee, Jonathan Zhu

-**Precision Medicine on Breast Cancer**
+## **Precision Medicine on Breast Cancer**
----

-**1. Overview of disease**
+### **1. Overview of disease**

-Breast cancer refers to tumors that originate in breast tissue, which is the most common type of

-cancer in women.
+Breast cancer refers to tumors that originate in breast tissue, which is the most common type of cancer in women.
 Causes of breast cancer are the following but not limited to:

-● Mutations to certain genes such as BRCA1 and BRCA2 → Downstream effect on DNA

-repair, Transcription regulation, ubiquitination cycle, chromatin structure regulation, cell
+* Mutations to certain genes such as BRCA1 and BRCA2 → Downstream effect on DNA repair, Transcription regulation, ubiquitination cycle, chromatin structure regulation, cell cycle regulation

-cycle regulation

-● Exposure to therapeutics such as diethylstilbestrol (DES) or radiation therapy
+* Exposure to therapeutics such as diethylstilbestrol (DES) or radiation therapy

-● Old age (>50)
+* Old age (>50)

-● Obesity
+* Obesity

-● Smoking
+* Smoking

 **Symptoms of breast cancer include:**

-● Change in size, shape or contour of breast
+* Change in size, shape or contour of breast

-● A mass/lump, as small as a pea
+* A mass/lump, as small as a pea

-● A lump/thickening in or near breast on in underarm
+* A lump/thickening in or near breast on in underarm

-● Change in look or feel of skin on breast or nipple
+* Change in look or feel of skin on breast or nipple

-● Redness of skin
+* Redness of skin

-● Blood-stained or clear fluid discharge from nipple
+* Blood-stained or clear fluid discharge from nipple

-[11]
+[insert image]

-Just like other types of cancers, different stages of breast cancer are determined based on the

-location, size, and the rate of spreading of the cancer cells:
+Just like other types of cancers, different stages of breast cancer are determined based on the location, size, and the rate of spreading of the cancer cells:

-**○ Stage 0**
+**Stage 0**

-■ This stage disease is non-invasive and localized within the breast ducts
+* This stage disease is non-invasive and localized within the breast ducts **Stage I**

-**○ Stage I.**

-■ At this stage of the disease, the cancer cells started to spread to the

-nearby breast tissue.
+* At this stage of the disease, the cancer cells started to spread to the nearby breast tissue.
 Yet, the survival rate is very high.

-**○ Stage II.**
+**Stage II**

-■ Stage II is still a smaller size tumor, relatively 2 to 5 centimeters across

-and may or may not affect the nearby lymph nodes.
+* Stage II is still a smaller size tumor, relatively 2 to 5 centimeters across and may or may not affect the nearby lymph nodes.

-**○ Stage III.**
+**Stage III**

-■ This is the beginning of the spreading away from the cancer’s point of

-origin.
-If the cancer has started from the breast ducts, then it can have

-invaded nearby lymph nodes and tissue.
-Often Stage III cancer is also

-known as locally advanced breast cancer.
+* This is the beginning of the spreading away from the cancer’s point of origin.
+If the cancer has started from the breast ducts, then it can have invaded nearby lymph nodes and tissue.
+Often Stage III cancer is also known as locally advanced breast cancer.

-**○ Stage I V.**
+**Stage IV**

-■ This stage of breast cancer is also known as metastatic breast cancer.

-Metastasis means that the cancer has spread to different areas away

-from the breast tissue like to the lungs, brain, bones, or etc.
+* This stage of breast cancer is also known as metastatic breast cancer.
+Metastasis means that the cancer has spread to different areas away from the breast tissue like to the lungs, brain, bones, or etc.

+[Insert different stages image]

 There are also numerous different types of breast cancer, which includes the following:

-* **Ductal carcinoma in situ (DCIS):** noninvasive abnormal cells inside the milk ducts
+> * **Ductal carcinoma in situ (DCIS):** noninvasive abnormal cells inside the milk ducts

-* **Lobular carcinoma in situ (LCIS)**: cancer cell originated in the milk-producing glands
+> * **Lobular carcinoma in situ (LCIS)**: cancer cell originated in the milk-producing glands called lobules

-called lobules

-* **Triple negative breast cancer (TNBC):** a kind of breast cancer that does not have any

-receptors that are commonly found in breast cancer
+> * **Triple negative breast cancer (TNBC):** a kind of breast cancer that does not have any receptors that are commonly found in breast cancer:

-    * estrogen receptors
+>     *    estrogen receptors

-    * progesterone receptors
+>     *    progesterone receptors

-    * HER2 receptors
+>     *    HER2 receptors

-* **Inflammatory breast cancer:** rare and aggressive breast cancer where cancer cells

-block lymph vessels
+> * **Inflammatory breast cancer:** rare and aggressive breast cancer where cancer cells block lymph vessels

-* **Paget’s disease of breast:** usually starts in the nipple where the skin also shows

-eczema-like symptoms in that region
+> * **Paget’s disease of breast:** usually starts in the nipple where the skin also shows eczema-like symptoms in that region

-* **Angiosarcoma:** cancer that forms in lining of blood vessels and lymph vessels
+> * **Angiosarcoma:** cancer that forms in lining of blood vessels and lymph vessels

-*  **Phyllodes tumors of the breast:** rare tumors that start in connective tissue of the

-breast and most of these are benign
+> * **Phyllodes tumors of the breast:** rare tumors that start in connective tissue of the breast and most of these are benign

+[INSERT PICTURE]